kleros/gtcr-event-mirror/README.md

   <a href="http://commitizen.github.io/cz-cli/"><img src="https://img.shields.io/badge/commitizen-friendly-brightgreen.svg" alt="Commitizen Friendly"></a>
 </p>

-This tool allows an oracle to mirror events from a Generalized TCR contract to another contract.
-This is useful for cross-chain app development.
+This tool allows an oracle to mirror events from a Generalized TCR contract to another contract on another chain (though it can be used on the same chain).

+The motivation for the development of this tool is to allow a subgraph synced to an Ethereum blockchain (say xDai) to handle changes that happen on another chain (say Mainnet).
+This allows for queries using data from both blockchains.

+Throughout this project, we call "watch contract" the contract from which the bot reads events, and "mirror contract" the contract to which it sends transactions/relays the events.

 ## Prerequisites